pamidisushma02/streaming-03-rabbitmq/README.md

 9. Everything the function needs comes in through the arguments.
 10. A function may - or may not - return a value.
 11. When we open a connection, we should close the connection.
 12. Which of the 4 files will always close() the connection?
+Response: Three files always close() the connection. v1_emit_message.py has conn.close() which gets executed immediately after printing the message. v2_emit_message.py has conn.close() defined in finally: which always gets executed in the end (either after try: or after except:).
+SImilarly, v2_listen_for_messages.py has connection.close() in finally: which also gets definitely executed
 13. Search GitHub for if __name__ == "__main__":
-14. How many hits did you get? -- I see 39,993,666 in Code, Approximately 1 Million in Commits, 88K in Issues, 1,884 in Discussions, 5,442 in Wiki results
+14. How many hits did you get? -- response: I see 39,993,666 in Code, Approximately 1 Million in Commits, 88K in Issues, 1,884 in Discussions, 5,442 in Wiki results
 15. Learn and understand this common Python idiom.

 ## Reference